rachel-labri-tipton/code-sample-spring-2024/README.md

-# Zoom Feature for Quartz Solar app with Recharts Library (React)
+# Zoom Feature for Quartz Solar app using Recharts (a React library)

 A piece of code that I worked on in my time at **Open Climate Fix** was getting a chart to zoom in and out in the **Quartz Solar** app.
 The app provides data visualization for solar generation forecasts in the UK on a national and regional level.